 Real Homes rating: 4.5 out of 5 stars

 Coming in second for best air purifier, the BlueAir Classic 480i may be one of the more expensive products on our list but it’s one that proves to be worth the money (honest!).

 The Classic 480i certainly makes its presence felt and is also the heaviest on our list, but that translates into an ability to purify air in much larger spaces and, on its lowest setting it can be set to run automatically so as not to rack up your energy bills.
 In fact, it will use the energy of just four LED light bulbs over the course of a day.

 If you want to keep cool while your air is being purified then the Dyson Pure Cool Me Fan could be the best option for you.
 The device has been engineered to help improve air quality with a sealed filter that combines an activated carbon and glass HEPA layer that can capture gases and 99.95% of ultra fine particles.

-The fan also boasts 10 speed settings, Dyson Core Flow Technology that directs air flow and oscillation capabilities that aid circulation of clean air around the room.
+The fan boasts 10 speed settings, Dyson Core Flow Technology that directs air flow and oscillation capabilities that aid circulation of clean air around the room.
 It's also portable enough to be moved from room to room as needed, and small enough to be placed on a bedside table overnight.